mlibrary/about-publishing/src/content/features/equity-justice-and-inclusion.md

           src="https://player.simplecast.com/15f203d7-4cde-466e-b420-e1aef1463cf4?dark=false"></iframe>
     heading: Justice
     subheading: Justice is the concept of fairness and social justice is fairness as it manifests in society.
-These books explore movements for civil rights, what they have accomplished, and what is left still to do.
+These books explore movements for social justice, including the battle for civil rights.
+They explore what they have accomplished and what is left still to do.
   - heading: Inclusion
     id: ""
     content: